Sarah-hm/CART-456/README.md

 #### Agenda

 - Read more on Python expression documentation, familiarizing myself with TD nomenclature
-- Practice OSC in with SIM ZIG app (cellphone sensors’ inputs)
+- Practice OSC input with SIM ZIG app (cellphone sensors’ inputs) or JSON (web file somewhere)
-- Practice DAT executes (using OSC in)
+- Practice DAT executes (using OSC input or JSON)
 - Exploring TD available snippets and their structures (how are they connected, referenced, binded, …), edit and layer a variety to create a ~final ’perform’ (e.g., Line Mat/vectors from TOPs)
 - Explore palette operators (e.g., rgbaDelay, noise, stoner, particleGPU)